 Frank quickly leaves the coffee shop feeling overwhelmed.
 He returns home and begins to engage in several compulsions.

 First, he removes his clothes and places them in a plastic bag.
 Rather than risk spreading the contamination by washing the clothes, Frank decides that it’s safer to just dispose of them altogether.

 He then showers and aggressively washes his body.
 Once he feels clean, he puts on new clothes.
 Frank then begins to worry that the bottoms of his shoes may have somehow been contaminated with blood as well.
 He attempts to retrace his steps washing the floor where he had walked.

 Frank spends the next several hours researching HIV online and can’t stop obsessing that he just might have gotten blood on him and will eventually contract the disease.

 Now that you have an idea of how Contamination OCD can show up in someone’s life, you may be wondering what the symptoms of Contamination OCD look like.

 All types of OCD include obsessions and compulsions.
 Obsessions can come in the form of unwanted and intrusive thoughts, feelings, urges, and doubts, while compulsions are repetitive physical or mental actions connected to those obsessions.

 People with Contamination OCD become preoccupied with fears of illness, germs, and dirt.
-They can spend hours dwelling on these fears on a daily basis.
-Common obsessions include:
+They can spend hours dwelling on their contamination fears on a daily basis.
+Common contamination obsessions include: